 When UV light strikes a diamond with fluorescent properties, the stone emits a glow.
 Most often blue, it can also be shades of green, yellow, white or red.
 Fluorescence can occur in different intensities.
-Gemological laboratories rate diamond fluorescence on a scale from "None" to "Very Strong".
+Gemological laboratories like the GIA rate diamond fluorescence on a scale from "None" to "Very Strong".
 (Want to speak with a diamond expert?
 Call 866-737-0754 for expert advice on fluorescence.)

 - None, Nil, Negligible